SumoLogic/sumologic-documentation/docs/manage/deletion-requests.md

 Each deletion request is limited to 100,000 messages.
 This means that any deletion operation can only target up to 100,000 messages at a time.

-@Jagadish - Can we please add the other limits called out at this confluence page - https://sumologic.atlassian.net/wiki/spaces/PS/pages/2003730879/Data+Deletion+Limits